DeSantis rolls out environmental proposals

 TALLAHASSEE — Gov. Ron DeSantis wants lawmakers to double fines for sewage spills into waterways and to lock an environmental-funding pledge into state budgets for at least the next three years.

 The proposals are the first of a series the governor said he will make ahead of the 2020 legislative session, which starts in January.
-Lawmakers will return to Tallahassee on Monday to start holding committee meetings to prepare for the session.
+Lawmakers returned to Tallahassee on Sept.
+16 to start holding committee meetings to prepare for the session.

 “What we end up seeing happening is, you have some of these municipalities, it’s cheaper for them to pay a fine and spew all this sewage into the waterways, because it’s the cost of doing business,” DeSantis said.
 “They’d rather do that than invest in the infrastructure they need to make sure the waterways surrounding them are safe and clean.”